dotnet-presentations/dotnet-maui-workshop/Part 6 - AppThemes/README.md

        Style="{StaticResource DefaultLabel}"/>
 ```

-If we leave of the `x:Key`, then it will apply automatically to every Label in our app.
+If we leave out the `x:Key`, then it will apply automatically to every `Label` in our app.

 ```xml
 <Style TargetType="Label" x:Key="DefaultLabel">